CezarManolache/OverTheWire-Bandit/levels/level00-05.md

 * This level teaches you basic file reading and SSH login to progress through the game

 ## **Solution**
-* First we check as a good practice , the directory in which we are in using "pwd" , we see that we are in the /home/bandit0.
+* First we check as a good practice , the directory in which we are in using `pwd` , we see that we are in the `/home/bandit0`.
-* Then we do 'ls -l' to check the files in the user's home directory , we find the 'readme' file and we do 'cat readme' to open it and get the key.
+* Then we do `ls -l` to check the files in the user's home directory , we find the `readme` file and we do `cat readme` to open it and get the key.
 * Key: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If

 ---